Rerum novarum: Criticism of socialism and capitalism

-Although most well known for its critique of socialism, particularly among conservative circles, Rerum novarum equally opposes laissez-faire capitalism and individualism.
+Although its critical of socialism, Rerum novarum equally opposes laissez-faire capitalism and individualism.
 For instance, Leo writes of "the cruelty of grasping speculators who use human beings as mere instruments for making money" and called for the government to ensure that the poor are "housed, clothed and enabled to support life".
 In this sense, Rerum novarum argues that the state should not only make interventions for the common good but particularly for the poor and the working class, and thus could be used to argue for socialism despite its condemnation of socialism "as an answer to social problems".
 In another passage, Leo writes: "But all agree, and there can be no question whatever, that some remedy must be found, and quickly found, for the misery and wretchedness which press so heavily at this moment on the large majority of the very poor."

 Rights and duties

 In many cases, governments had acted solely to support the interests of businesses, while suppressing labor unions' attempts to bargain for better working conditions.
 To build social harmony, the Pope proposes a framework of reciprocal rights and duties between workers and employers.
 Some of the duties of workers are "fully and faithfully" to perform their agreed-upon tasks, to individually refrain from vandalism or personal violence, and to collectively refrain from rioting and insurrection.
 Some of the duties of employers are to provide work suited to each person's strength, gender, and age, and to respect the dignity of workers and not treat them as bondmen.
 By reminding workers and employers of their rights and duties, the Church can form and awaken their conscience; however, the Pope also recommends that civil authorities act to protect workers' rights and to keep the peace.
 The law should intervene no further than necessary to stop abuses.
 In stating the rights and duties of both workers and employers in Rerum novarum, the Church officially organized its effort against the socialist movement.